 3) Ed., “Deaths in Mexico and Florida”, Underwater Speleology, 17 (5), September/October 1990, p.
 4

 Another incident in 1995 led to the tragic death of a scuba diver.
-The diver and his buddy were both firefighters, and died after allegedly pulling the gate down to access the underground cave network.
+The diver and his buddy were both firefighters visiting from out of state, and died after allegedly pulling the gate down to access the underground cave network.

 Diver Drowns in Williston Spring

 Friday, July 14, 1995